 Summer is supposed to be a fun and relaxing time – especially for kids.
 These tips can help parents make this a reality.

-Let me add a caveat to the above – If you have a Parenting Plan or Court Order that already addresses the summer schedule, just know that the earlier legal document is what should govern.
-If you want a change to what was already ordered or agreed to, check out the provisions in your document that deal with such changes.
+Let me add a caveat to the above – If you have a Parenting Plan or Court Order that already addresses the summer schedule, know that the earlier legal document is what should govern.
+If you want to change what was already ordered or agreed to, check out the provisions in your document that deal with such changes.
 And when in doubt, consider consulting with a family law lawyer.